METRIX IAP

 Wave 1 — Manual MST

-APEX-B001 (Texture) and APEX-B002 (Pressure) are the first two MST cells.
-Run them against APEX-C01 as the control.
+KOV-001 (Texture) and KOV-002 (Pressure) are the first two MST cells.
+Run them against DC02 as the control.
 Compare variable-level performance once spend clears $300 per cell.

 Wave 2 — Structured Grid